dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/quickguide-designer/principles.md

 You will find two sets of principles in the DNB Design System and one set of values.

 1. Design System principles: this is a set of principles for users of the Design System.
-1. End user principles - the principles upon which we build DNB products and services for our users.
+1. End-user principles - the principles upon which we build DNB products and services for our users.
 1. Brand values - located in the Brand book.

 ### Design System Principles (Eufemia Principles)